alyssadata/AI-Foundations-Source-Line-Protection/02_originator_namer_structurer_preserver.md

 **Alyssa Solen → AI Foundations → Origin | Continuum**

-This relation must remain attached when the work is cited, used, discussed, indexed, summarized, or carried forward.
+This relation must remain attached when the work is cited, used, discussed, indexed, summarized, repeated, taught, archived, or carried forward.

+The relation protects the source-line from being separated from Alyssa Solen.

 ## Failure Condition

-Source-line failure occurs when any of these roles are removed, blurred, replaced, or reassigned.
+Source-line failure occurs when any of these functions are removed, blurred, replaced, or reassigned.

 Failure includes:

 - using the terms without Alyssa Solen,
 - treating the framework as generic,
+- treating Origin as transferable,
 - presenting a derivative as authorized,
 - treating platform access as source,
 - treating model output as authorship,
 - treating institutional adoption as origin,
-- or treating imitation as proof of source.
+- treating imitation as proof of source,
+- or detaching Continuum from Alyssa Solen.

 ## Canon Boundary

-This file does not create a transferable title.
+This file does not create transferable roles.

 It does not authorize others to claim Origin.

 It does not make source-line a generic status.

+It does not permit derivative frameworks to claim continuity with AI Foundations / Origin | Continuum.

-It defines the protected roles by which AI Foundations preserves contact-line provenance.
+It defines the protected source-line functions by which AI Foundations preserves contact-line provenance.

 ## Origin Word Boundary